daddevv/TypingTowers/README.md

 - HUD also displays resource icons for Gold, Wood, Stone, Iron and Mana.

 - Press `/` to enter tower selection mode.
 The screen dims and towers are labeled with letters; press a letter to open that tower's upgrade menu.
+- Press `/` again to open the tech menu.
+Type to search unlocked technologies and press `Enter` to purchase the highlighted upgrade.
 - Press `:` to enter command mode for quick text commands like `pause` or `quit`.

 See docs/REQUIREMENTS.md for the full feature scaffold, ROADMAP.md for planned phases, and TODO.md for sprint tasks.